TicketFlow/PaymentProcessing/README.md

 # PaymentProcessing

-The payment processing service is responsible for processing payments for tickets purchased by users in the EventWave application.
+The payment processing service is responsible for processing payments for tickets purchased by users in the TicketFlow application.
 It uses secure and reliable technologies to ensure payments are processed safely and quickly.

 ### Endpoints
 * **/payments** (POST) - endpoint for processing a payment.